ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 The above demonstration is an example of the Git **Forking Workflow**, because we forked the [GitHub Sandbox repository](https://github.com/ProjectPythia/github-sandbox) before making our feature branches.
 This is most common when you do NOT have write-access to the upstream repository.

 This differs from the **Feature Workflow**, where all contributors work on a single, remote GitHub repository in specific feature branches.
-This is common when all contributoris DO have write-access to the upstream repository.
+This is common when all contributors DO have write-access to the upstream repository.

 The steps leading up to creating your PR depend on your workflow.
 The main difference in creating the PR is that the contributor now, for the Feature Workflow, navigates to the upstream, remote